 Apart from creams and scrubs, pricey laser therapy is also gaining popularity.

-Most of these women see little harm in associating success and happiness with a lighter skin.
+Most of these women see little harm in associating success and happiness with lighter skin.
 As most of the companies suggest in their advertisements.
-To them it’s only about beauty.
+To them, it’s only about beauty.

 But that’s nonsense according to Anjali Monteiro of the Tata Institute for Social Science.
 “It is pure classism,” she says.
 “It’s not a beauty issue at all.
 In every society what is considered beautiful is related to what would be the most powerful look,” she says.

 The first company to bring a fairness cream onto the Indian market in 1976 was the Dutch-owned Hindustan Unilever.
 But long before that, women had been treating their skins with homemade concoctions of turmeric powder, lemon juice and other natural products.

 India, with its caste system, has an obsession with fairness that dates back to long before fair vaginas became an issue, and even before the British colonial rule.

 Having lighter skin suggested you weren’t part of the working class and didn’t have to labour outside in the blazing sun.